LEARN EVERYTHING THERE IS TO KNOW ON GETTING A NEW ZEALAND WORK VISA FOR US CITIZENS – IT IS A SIMPLE AS FILLING AN ONLINE FORM IN 15-MINUTES.

 Because I’d already started my life over in two separate cities in Australia, I had a good idea of what to expect before I arrived in New Zealand.

 I also realized by this point that I could probably start over in any new city around the world and be okay.
 The joys of independent travel and life abroad, people – so many life lessons and skills learned!

 The checklist of what you need to do when you’re first settling down in a new place is pretty similar no matter where you go.
 This was my checklist for New Zealand.

 Figure out where you want to live – you don’t have to do this right away, hostel life is a great starting point to make new friends and figure out your game plan.
 It’s also a safe bet in case you aren’t able to find a job and need to head home without any responsibilities like a sublease.

 It allowed me to take my time finding a lease with locals I connected with.
-I was going to be there for a year, after all, I wanted to make sure I lived with people who’s company I enjoyed.
+I was going to be there for a year, after all, I wanted to make sure I lived with people whose company I enjoyed.